altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "P::Yes sir."
 "F::Have you intentionally ruined people's lives?"
 "P::Yes sir."
-'Not going to tolerate that'
+'f::Not going to tolerate that'
 "F::Do you know any other bad cops."
 "P::Yes sir."
 *Felix nodded*